-- An allocation or a segregation authorizes expenditures from appropriated funds for specified purposes, activities or objects.
-It is used as a control device for appropriated funds (e.g., quarterly allocations) and to distribute lump-sum appropriations within State agencies. - An apportionment transfers part of an appropriation from certain lump-sum "all State departments and agencies" appropriations to specific agencies. - An interchange is the movement of appropriation authority by certificate to increase or decrease the funds for any items within the same fund and program.
+- An allocation or a segregation authorizes expenditures from appropriated funds for specified purposes, activities, or objects.
+It is used as a control device for appropriated funds (e.g., quarterly allocations) and to distribute lump-sum appropriations within State agencies. - An interchange is the movement of appropriation authority by certificate to increase or decrease the funds for any items within the same fund and program.
 In accordance with the State Finance Law, the amounts appropriated to a department or agency from a given fund may also be interchanged among appropriations in different programs, subject to the following formula (with the exclusion of the State University of New York, the City University of New York, and other specific appropriations as may be noted in the various appropriation bills): the total amount appropriated for any given program or purpose may not, in aggregate, be increased or decreased via interchanges by more than the total of 5 percent of the first \$5 million, 4 percent of the second \$5 million and 3 percent of amounts in excess of \$10 million.